Ivo-Balbaert/The_Way_to_Jai/book/23_Polymorphic arrays_and_structs.md

 If `PolyStruct` is a struct type with generic type T, you can tell the compiler that `proc1` can only accept PolyStruct instances by declaring it as:
 `proc1(x : PolyStruct($T))`

-## 23.5 The $T/Object syntax
+## 23.5 The $T/Base syntax
 However, often this is too restrictive.
-We can also indicate that x has to have the fields of PolyStruct.
+We can also indicate that x has to have the fields of Base, or in OO-speak: it has to be a subclass of Base.

 This you can do via the **/** notation:
 `proc1(x : $T/PolyStruct)`
 This is similar to **traits** or **interfaces** in other languages Important is that x doesn't have to be of the PolyStruct type!